 CBD Testing: Making Sure Your CBD Is GenuineLintonCBD

-CBD Testing: Cannabidiol Content
+CBD Cannabidiol Testing

 The obvious thing to look out for in a lab report is the cannabidiol (CBD) content of the product.

-Third-party laboratory tests offer an excellent opportunity to confirm true CBD content.
+Third-party laboratory tests offer an excellent opportunity to confirm true content.
 The lab report lists the strength and content of cannabinoids in mg or percentage.
 The potency refers to the strength of a product, hence, a more potent oil means a stronger oil.

-CBD Testing: Tetrahydrocannabinol (THC) Content
+Tetrahydrocannabinol (THC) Testing

-A satisfactory lab report will state an assorted amount of terpenes in the CBD oil and preferably at a higher level.
+A satisfactory lab report will state an assorted amount of terpenes in the oil and preferably at a higher level.
 Every CBD product will have different terpene content depending on the strain of the hemp plant.
-The method in which the CBD is extracted will also have an impact on terpenes content.
+The method by which the CBD is extracted will also have an impact on terpenes content.
 For example, the conventional extraction method using carbon dioxide (CO2) or ethanol can reduce the number of terpenes present but research has shown this extraction method to also preserve the beneficial terpenes.

-There are a few other things to look out for in CBD Lab Reports, such as heavy metals, and solvents.
+There are a few other things to look out for in Lab Reports, such as heavy metals, and solvents.

-CBD Testing: Heavy Metal Content
+Heavy Metal Testing

-Heavy metals – like zinc, copper, iron and manganese – are present in many food and water products, and even the air we breathe contains certain heavy metals due to erosion and weathering.
+Heavy metals – like zinc, copper, iron, and manganese – are present in many food and water products, and even the air we breathe contains certain heavy metals due to erosion and weathering.
 In small amounts, these metals pose no threat to human health, however, nowadays, increased industrial and agricultural pollution has led to a significant increase of pollutants entering crops which can be extremely harmful to animals and humans if consumed at elevated concentrations.

-Hemp strains hold many benefits, with one key function being that it can absorb most elements and compounds in the soil.
+Hemp strains hold many benefits, with one key function being that they can absorb most elements and compounds in the soil.
 For this reason, hemp is commonly used to detoxify areas of land polluted by oil, heavy metals, pesticides, and other contaminants.
 Once the hemp plant is harvested, the contaminants are no longer present in the soil.